KristianLyng/varnishfoo/chapter-3.rst

 There are two more rather trivial, but important, options that all proper Varnish installations use: ``-T`` and ``-S``.
 The ``-T`` option specifies a listening socket for Varnish's management CLI.
-Traditionally this has been run on 127.0.0.1:6082, but the actual default for the ``varnishd`` binary in Version 4 and newer is a random port.
+Since its introduction, the convention has been to run the CLI interface on ``127.0.0.1:6082``, and this is seen in most Varnish distributions.
+However the actual default for the ``varnishd`` binary in Version 4 and newer is a random port and secret file.

 The ``-S`` argument lets you specify a file which contains a shared secret that management tools can use to authenticate to Varnish.
 This is referred